babons/linear-alg-c-project/notes.md

 The derivative is an example

-These "linear transformations" are very similar if not the same as "lineaer operators"
+These "linear transformations" are very similar if not the same as "linear operators"

 What does it mean for a transformation of functions to be linear?
 	Additivity: L(v+w) = L(v) + L(w)
 		If you add to vectors together and transform their sum, you get the same result as if you added the transformed versions of the original vectors.
 	Scaling: 	L(cv) = cL(v)
-		The scaled version of v is the same when the original is transformed and scaled by the same amount Linear transformation "perserve" these
+		The scaled version of v is the same when the original is transformed and scaled by the same amount Linear transformation "preserve" these

 Linear transformation is described by where it takes the basis vectors
 	This is what allows for vector multiplication

 We know that d/dx is linear
-	Taking the derivative of two added functions is the same as adding the derivatives of each one seperately.
+	Taking the derivative of two added functions is the same as adding the derivatives of each one separately.
 	Scaling the function before taking the derivative is the same as scaling the derivative

 Describing derivative with a matrix